Our Top 10 Sauna Safety Tips

 There are a variety of sauna safety tips you need to know so that you can prepare for your sauna experience.
 Saunas offer a variety of benefits that can be enhanced through proper safety guidelines.

-At Boutique Rooms, our guests have exclusive access to their own private sauna at our gorgeous rustic property, The Retreat, allowing you to make the most out of the benefits of a sauna every day you stay with us!
+At Boutique Lux, guests have exclusive access to their own private sauna at our gorgeous rustic property, The Retreat, allowing you to make the most out of the benefits of a sauna every day you stay with us!

 But what are the essential sauna safety precautions that should be taken?
 You might be surprised to know that in addition to not falling asleep, there is a wide range of other precautions to take to ensure the various benefits of sauna use!